 In 2019, Victoria was awarded the Rising Star Award by the Richmond Chamber of Commerce for her dedication to helping and improving the community.

-In her free time, Victoria enjoys travelling, reading, trying new things, going to the gym and spending time her cat, Jax.
+In her free time, Victoria enjoys traveling, reading, trying new things, going to the gym and spending time with her cat, Jax.
 Contact Victoria